Evidence Behindthe App

 • Mindfulness (2021): Systematic review (Kriakous et al.) — brief, self‑guided mindfulness/CBT interventions for clinicians improved stress and burnout.

-• Frontiers in Psychology (2020): 10‑minute cognitive‑reappraisal audio session reduced stress/negative affect in healthcare trainees.
+• Frontiers in Psychology (2020): 10 minute guided reframing session reduced stress/negative affect in healthcare trainees.

 How Get Vitals implements it